• Skip to primary navigation

 9 Ways to Give Vanilla Bean Scraps A New Life

-There are no two ways around it: vanilla bean pods are expensive.
-Instead of tossing those precious pods in the compost after scraping out that black gold, get everything you possibly can out of them!
+Don’t toss those precious pods in the compost after scraping out that fragrant black gold — get everything you possibly can out of them!

 making vanilla sugar